 writing components of the Graduate Record Examinations (GRE) General Test.

 Scores may be entered into the Apply Yourself system.
-Applicants who have already taken the GRE should request the Educational Testing Service send scores to the University of Illinois at Urbana-Champaign using our institution code number 1836.
+All applicants should request the Educational Testing Service send scores to the University of Illinois at Urbana-Champaign using our institution code number 1836.
 Our university does not use department codes so that may be left blank.

 International students must submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
 We also recommend Test of Written English (TWE) and, if possible, Test of Spoken English (TSE) scores if you are seeking financial support.
 Please submit all test scores into the Apply Yourself system and request official scores be sent to the University of Illinois at Urbana-Champaign using our institution code number 1836.
 If you have earned a graduate degree from an English-speaking institution abroad or are from an exempted country, you may not need to submit TOEFL scores.
 Please see the Graduate College requirements for further information.
 However, non-native speakers of English who wish to be considered for teaching assistantships must provide evidence of spoken English language proficiency.

 Do you offer admission for the spring semester?